postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-publishing_public_docs.md

 The public documentation link will always have the most up-to-date content!
 You don’t need to keep going through the Publish flow each time you want your docs to be updated.

-To unpublish, click the `View Docs` button from your Postman app.
-Click the **Published** button near the top of the screen.
+**Unpublishing documentation**
+In the Edit Published Collection page, click the **Unpublish Collection** button.
 For a collection that’s already been published, you’ll be able to view the public link or unpublish the collection.

 [![publish or unpublish](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-unpublish2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-unpublish2.png)